-Changes to the capital gains tax (CGT) small business concessions over recent years have improved access and made it easier for you to work out if you are eligible for the concessions.
-The most recent amendments are contained in Tax Laws Amendment (2009 Measures No.2) Act 2009 which received Royal Assent on 23 June 2009.
+Changes to the CGT concessions for small business over recent years have improved access and made it easier for you to work out whether you are eligible for the concessions.
+The most recent amendments are contained in Tax Laws Amendment (2009 Measures No. 2) Act 2009 which received Royal Assent on 23 June 2009.